xyzshantaram/cyblog/SPEC.md

      - [Parenting](#parenting)

 ### Introduction

-_**Warning**: This spec is currently quite unstable and prone to syntax changes.
-I wouldn't write any Cyblog markup just yet._

 The Cyblog format is intended to be fully compatible with existing Markdown implementations (specifically, GitHub-flavoured Markdown), and adds a few extra